unreal-invent/documents/freecaller/README.md

 **What specific device permissions are required by The Application to function?**

+**1. RECORD_AUDIO**

+Allows The Application to use device microphone for call conversations initiated from the application.

-**1. READ_PHONE_STATE**
+**2. READ_PHONE_STATE**

 The Application accesses phone state, including the current cellular network information and the status of any ongoing calls on the device.

-**2. CALL_PHONE**
+**2. CAMERA**

-Allows The Application to initiate a phone call without going through the Dialer user interface for the user to confirm the call.

-**3. RECORD_AUDIO**

-Allows The Application to access device microphone during active call conversations.
+Allows The Application to access the device camera during video conversations and QR code scans.

-**4. BLUETOOTH_CONNECT**
+**4. READ_CONTACTS**

-Allows The Application to route audio output to connected bluetooth devices.
+Allows The Application to read contacts stored on the user's device to improve calling and messaging experiences.